doc4d/docs/docs/API/SessionClass.md

 For more information about the OTP tokens, please refer to [this section](../WebServer/sessions.md#session-token-otp).

-You can set a custom timeout by passing a value in seconds in *lifespan*.
 If an expired token is used to restore a session, it is ignored.

+For web sessions, you can set a custom timeout by passing a value in seconds in *lifespan*.
 By default, if the *lifespan* parameter is omitted, the token is created with the same lifespan as the [`.idleTimeOut`](#idletimeout) of the session.

+For desktop sessions, the token is created with a 10 seconds lifespan.

 The returned token can be used in exchanges with third-party applications or websites to securely identify the session.
 For example, the session OTP token can be used with a payment application.

-The returned token can be used by 4D Server or 4D single-user application to identify requests coming from the web that [share the session](../Desktop/clientServer.md#remote-user-sessions).
+The returned token can be used by 4D Server or 4D single-user application to identify requests coming from the web that [share the session](../Desktop/sessions.md#sharing-a-desktop-session-for-web-accesses).

 #### Example